mamcx/tree-flat/README.md

 **No extra fluff**, just a simple & performant one-trick pony.

-Note: The tree depends in the build order, so is not possible to re-order the tree (changing parents or levels) in different order.
+Note: The tree depends on the build order, so is not possible to re-order the tree (changing parents or levels) in a different order.
 So, for example, you can't add a branch later to one in the *middle* (only can add *after* the end...).

 ## How it works

-Instead of creating an Tree of Node pointers, nested enums, or nested `Arena`-based `ids`, it just stores the representation of a Tree like:
+Instead of creating a Tree of Node pointers, nested enums, or nested `Arena`-based `ids`, it just stores the representation of a Tree:

 ```bash
 .
 Users